mullermiky/TwoRingApp/README.md

 ![Alt text](./screens/client.png?raw=true "screenshot web")

-Part of this project are several SQL files.
+Another part of this project are several SQL files.
 These files contains 4 functions, 1 procedure and 1 definition of table type.
 These are used for obtaining data from SQL server by filter setting which comes from client.